DevToolsOrganization/matrix-data-visualization-DAVIS/README.md

 * [📝 Licence](#-license)

 # 💡 About
 DAVIS (Data Visualisation tool) is utility for data visualization.
 The visualization is based on [Plotly javascript](https://plotly.com/) So DAVIS generate html page with injected data from code and after that launch browser to show it.

 One of the main tasks we solve is to make it easier to debug your application.
-With Davis you can easy visualize your one- and two-dimensional data varibles.
+With Davis you can easy visualize your one- and two-dimensional data variables.

 Davis is easy-to-use tool:
 * one .h file, one .cpp file, one .js file